Digvijay003/CRUD-APP/README.md

 In this application you can create ,update,delete posts and retrieve data from Database also You have to connect with MongoDB with your own secret credentials and then create a cluster after login to your MongoDB account.
 I also add authentication using NextAuth.js with Google Provider , So you have to login first to access this application.
+Make sure you have a google account first.

 #### Prerequisities